heroku/heroku-buildpack-nodejs/README.md

 - Set `NPM_CONFIG_PRODUCTION` to control `devDependencies` installation
 - Get clean output on success and concise debugging info on failure - no more 20,000-line logs
 - Go crazy with `.npmrc` configs
-- Export NODE_HOME and PATH for better integration with multiple buildpacks
+- Export `NODE_HOME` and `PATH` for better integration with multiple buildpacks

+## Roadmap

+The next features in the pipeline include:

-- Soon: specify io.js as your node engine
+- Specifying io.js as your node engine
+- Providing proxy settings for your locked-down enterprise environment

 ## Feedback